rubocop/rails-style-guide/README.md

     end
     ```

-* Wrap named scopes in `lambdas` to initialize them lazily.
+* Wrap named scopes in `lambdas` to initialize them lazily (this is only a prescription in Rails 3, but is mandatory in Rails 4).

     ```Ruby
     # bad